-- Above and Beyond Analysis" (ABA, the in-house tool) corporate responsibility rating: the main sustainability indicator used by the Sub-Fund is the ABA rating (see "Investment Strategy" section) based on corporate responsibility and divided into four core principles: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility; - Rating the transition to a sustainable economy: DNCA Finance concludes this analysis with an assessment of companies' exposure to the "transition to a sustainable economy".
-This rating is based on five fundamental principles: demographic transition, health transition, economic transition, lifestyle transition and ecological transition; - Exposure to the United Nations Sustainable Development Goals: For each company, DNCA Finance DNCA Finance evaluates for each company the proportion of revenues linked to one of the 17 United Nations Sustainable Development Goals; - Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio; - Carbon emissions intensity (t CO2/m\$ invested) of the Sub-Fund's portfolio.
+- Above and Beyond Analysis" (ABA, the in-house tool) corporate responsibility rating: the main sustainability indicator used by the Sub-Fund is the ABA rating (see "Investment strategy" section) based on corporate responsibility and divided into four core principles: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility; - Rating the transition to a sustainable economy: DNCA Finance concludes this analysis with an assessment of companies' exposure to the "transition to a sustainable economy".
+This rating is based on five fundamental principles: demographic transition, health transition, economic transition, lifestyle transition and ecological transition; - Exposure to the United Nations' Sustainable development goals: For each company, DNCA Finance assesses the proportion of revenues linked to one of the 17 United Nations Sustainable development goals; - Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio; - Carbon emissions intensity (t CO2/m\$ invested) of the Sub-Fund's portfolio.